 Let me give you a concrete example from my own life.

 When a slave stays with me, they sleep chained.
 In the morning, I unchain them.
 Then we have a ritual: they kiss my feet, kiss my cock, and hug me.
-Depending on the energy between us, I might give them some protocols and take a moment to admire them, or we move straight into the morning.
+Depending on the energy between us, I might give them some protocols and take a moment to admire them, or we might move straight into the morning.

 The slave then makes my breakfast.
 While I meditate, they sit beside me in a cup holder position — focused on me, and whenever I move my hand, they place the shake or the mug of tea into it so I can drink without breaking my meditation.